Down East Wood Ducks Game Notes

 ---

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
-When the Wood Ducks steal a base, they are 42-24 on the season.
-Currently, the Wood Ducks are the top team in all of MiLB in stolen bases (216) .
-Jayce Easley (51), Luisangel Acuña (32) lead the way for the Wood Ducks as their two primary and best base stealers.
+When the Wood Ducks steal a base, they are 44-24 on the season.
+Currently, the Wood Ducks are the top team in all of MiLB in stolen bases (232) .
+Jayce Easley (53), Luisangel Acuña (34) lead the way for the Wood Ducks as their two primary and best base stealers.
+Alejandro Osuna (16), Angel Aponte (12), Keithron Moss (12), and Thomas Saggese (11) have also been active on the base paths this season.
 Only one member of the active roster does not have a stolen base.

 THERE'S NO PLACE LIKE HOME: The Woodies have been .500 or better at home for the first time since May 13th when they won their first two home games of 2021 against the Mudcats.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
-Currently they have a 29-19 road record and are 21-19 at home.
-When they suit up in their camo jerseys, the Wood Ducks have an 24-17 record overall, with a 6-5 record at home.
+Currently they have a 32-19 road record and are 22-19 at home.
+When they suit up in their camo jerseys, the Wood Ducks have an 27-17 record overall, with a 6-5 record at home.
 Their green jersey has the best winning percentage (.632) with an 12-7 record this season.
 Down East has played ten games in specialty jersey's and are 6-4.
 As the Avocados Luchadores, they are 2-2 and are 1-1 as the Collard Greens at home this season.
-The Woodies have struggled in their White (Home) jersey's this season, sporting an 8-10 record (.444).
+The Woodies have struggled in their White (Home) jersey's this season, sporting a 9-10 record (.474).

 ROLLER COASTER RIDE: After a great start to the season, the Woodies saw inconsistent play through June and most of July.
 Down East played .500 baseball in the month of July, going 14-14 with a team ERA of 5.99.
-The Woodies are now 7-4 in the month of August, with a 5.10 ERA.
-With their loss last night, Down East is outscoring their opponents 80-64 through ten games in August.
+The Woodies are now 11-4 in the month of August, with a 4.38 ERA.
+With their win last night, Down East is outscoring their opponents 106-73 through 15 games in August.

+BUT CAN THEY GET ON BASE?: The Wood Ducks have seen a lot of streaks this season.
+Although they're in the middle of the pack in the Low-A East in OBP (.341) the Woodies have seen some of their players reach some impressive on-base streaks.
+Jayce Easley's season-high is a 25-game on-base streak (7/4 - 8/3).
+Luisangel Acuña has four on-base streaks of 5+ and two of 10+ games, with his season-high at 16 straight games.
+The highest active streak is 20 games and that belongs to Cristian Inoa.

 • Discuss this story on the Low-A East League message board...